- Lean, Free Scaled Agile

 - Extreme transparency through open meetings (“Scrum Ceremonies“), work trackers visible to all stakeholders (“Choose a Tracker“), and open-source training content and tools.

 - Backlog and user story grooming in Scrum by the entire team working together (“Groom Stories”).

 - Creation of task lists prior to the sprint start (“Take Them to Task“).

-- No story points required: FuSca relies on labor-hour estimation at the task level for story sizing initially, and story or epic counts for longer-term prediction (see “Why use task hours instead of story points?“).
+- No story points required: FuSca relies on labor-hour estimation at the task level for story sizing initially, only if needed to prevent overcommitment, and story or epic counts for longer-term prediction if executives insist on that (see “Why use story counts instead of story points?“).